PlanetLive/LinearA/axe/README.md

 <div style="float:left">
 <b>3=Numbers 13 and up</b><br><br>
-KO &nbsp; ▄▄ ▄▄ ▄▄ &nbsp; ▄ ▄ ▄ = 13<br><br><!-- KO -->
+KO &nbsp; ▄▄ ▄▄ ▄▄ &nbsp; ▄ ▄ ▄ &nbsp; Sign = 13<br><br><!-- KO -->
-RE &nbsp; ▄▄ ▄▄ ▄▄ &nbsp; ▄ ▄ ▄ ▄ = 14<br><br>
+RE &nbsp; ▄▄ ▄▄ ▄▄ &nbsp; ▄ ▄ ▄ ▄ &nbsp; From = 14<br><br>
-DA &nbsp; ▄▄ ▄▄ ▄▄ &nbsp; ▄▄ = 15<br><br><!-- Or BA -->
+DA &nbsp; ▄▄ ▄▄ ▄▄ &nbsp; ▄▄ &nbsp; Heavens = 15<br><br><!-- Or BA -->
 </div>

 <div style="clear:both"></div>
-Note the similaries with the third column and the Hagia Triada Sarcophagus below.
-On the right side of there are 3-steps, a floral symbol, and a building which has a long line and a short line angle like the number 15 on the Axe.
-(The missing bottom of the floral symbol probably had 4 leaves to match the number 14 on the Axe cipher.)
+Note the similaries between the 3 columns on the axe and the 3 sections from the Hagia Triada Sarcophagus below.
+The funeral functions of women and men occur in the first two sections.
+In the third section, there are 3-steps, a floral symbol, and a building which has a long line and a short line, like the number 15 on the Axe.
+The missing bottom of the floral symbol probably had 4 leaves to match the number 14 on the Axe cipher.

 <a href="/LinearA/img/hagia-triada-sarcophagus.jpg"><img src="/LinearA/img/hagia-triada-sarcophagus.jpg" style="width:100%;max-width:900px"></a>
 Egyptian influenced funereal cult (1370-1320 BC) [Details](https://en.wikipedia.org/wiki/Hagia_Triada_Sarcophagus) - On the left side of the arcophagus we see dual mirror-axes (labrys) on poles - used to redirect sun akin to bull horns.
-The birds signify the use of the mirrors in delivering messages across great distances.
+The birds sitting on the mirrors signify the use of the mirrors in delivering messages great distances, as the crow flies.

 15-syllable lines are comman for funeral lamentations in Crete.
 "There exist the well-known standard responses and verses, but also more spontaneous and improvised dirges composed at the moment by a sorrowing relative."
 [Source](https://www.destinationcrete.gr/culture/music-in-crete/)